vuvictor1/CatnMouse-Game/README.md

+# CatnMouse
+A cat chasing mouse game.

-Game inpsired by Cops and Robbers.
-The cat (red) will continually chase an ai mouse (white) until caught.
+Inpsired by Cops and Robbers, the cat (red) will continually chase an ai mouse (white) until caught.
 The user can control the cat with left and right arrow keys.

 ***Controls***
 ```